-Software bugs can occur on any platform, and iOS or iPadOS is no exception.
-Such failures can occur at the most unexpected moments and can lead to the fact that the smartphone stops playing the sound of incoming calls, making calls or the keyboard block disappears from the iPad screen.
+Software errors can occur on any platform, and iOS or iPadOS is no exception.
+Such failures can occur at the most unexpected moments and lead to the fact that, for example, the keyboard disappears from the iPad screen.

 Whenever a Bluetooth keyboard is connected to the iPad, iOS or iPadOS automatically disables the on-screen keyboard.
-That’s because the iPad thinks you don’t need an on-screen keyboard when you have a real keyboard in front of you.
+That’s because the iPad thinks you don’t need an on-screen keyboard when you have a physical connected keyboard in front of you.
 However, sometimes you have a Bluetooth keyboard that’s still connected, and you don’t realize that.

-- Then, find the keyboard in the “My Devices” list and tap on the information icon.
+- Then find the keyboard in the My Devices list and tap on the information icon.

-- Finally, select “Disconnect”.
+- Finally, select Disconnect or Forget This Device.

-Or, to make it even faster, pull up Control Center and disable Bluetooth with the tap.
+Sometimes your iPad may think it has a Bluetooth keyboard connected to it, even though it doesn’t, so the on-screen keyboard doesn’t show up.
+You can Turn off Bluetooth using your iPad’s settings menu to fix this.
+Alternatively, pull up Control Center and disable Bluetooth with a tap to make it even faster.
 Check again and see if the on-screen keyboard appears where you expect it to.
 If not, you can try rebooting the iPad, which may fix this and other errors.